Sheila Ki Jawani: Influences

 Katrina Kaif stated that Farah Khan presented her with DVDs of Madhuri Dixit's movies, so that Katrina could concentrate on Dixit's dances.
 Kaif then stated that it helped her a lot.
 Kaif describes her performance in this song as "one of the sexiest" she has ever done.
 She said, "It was kind of a learning experience for me.
 I don't take the song being called item number as an offense.
 There is exposure in the song but it is more about attitude and I was specific about it..."
-Director Farah Khan recalls, "Katrina was very conscious of revealing her navel in Sheila ki Jawani and worked out for two months for it, telling me to allow her an option to cover herself with a dupatta if her abs weren't flat.
+Director Farah Khan recalls, "Katrina was very conscious of revealing her navel in 'Sheila ki Jawani' and worked out for two months for it, telling me to allow her an option to cover herself with a dupatta if her abs weren't flat.
 But in the end, she was extremely confident, not bothering to cover up with a bathrobe in between shots or even in the walk from her vanity van to the set."

 Music video

-Both the official music video and the full video feature Kaif shooting for an eponymous film with Dadlani as director in a special appearance.
+Both the official music video and the full video feature Kaif shooting for an eponymous film with Dadlani as producer in a special appearance.
 Kumar and his gang, comprising Ali Asgar, Dharampal and Vijay Maurya, then interrupt the music video shoot twice, only to be dragged away by security.

-The extended video cut ends with Kumar smashing director Dadlani's head with a mug and carrying away Kaif on his shoulders as the background dancers scatter in a frenzy.
-Kumar is shown to detest the shoot and tries to distract Kaif, annoying director Dadlani in the bargain.
+The extended video cut ends with Kumar smashing producer Dadlani's head with a mug and carrying away Kaif on his shoulders as the background dancers scatter in a frenzy.
+Kumar is shown to detest the shoot and tries to distract Kaif, annoying Dadlani in the bargain.